gazebosim/gz-transport/docs/development/development.rst

 ``Discover()`` is used to learn about a given topic as soon as possible.
 It's important to remark the "as soon as possible" because discovery will eventually learn about all the topics but this might take some time (depending on configuration).
 If a client needs to know about a particular service, ``Discover()`` will trigger a discovery request that will reduce the time needed to discover the information about a service.

 As you can imagine, exchanging messages over the network can be slow and we  cannot block the users waiting for discovery information.
-We don't even know how many nodes are on the network so it would be hard and really slow to block and return all the information to our users.
+We don't even know how many nodes are on the network so it would be hard and really slow to block and return all the information to our users when available.
 The way we tackle the notification  inside the ``Discovery`` is using callbacks.
 A discovery user needs to register two callbacks: one for receiving notifications when new services are available  and another for notifying when a service is no longer active.
 The functions       ``ConnectionsCb()`` and ``DisconnectionsCb()`` allow the discovery user to set these two notification callbacks.
 For example, a user will invoke the `Discover()` call and, after some time, its ``ConnectionCb`` will be executed with the information about the requested service.
 In the meantime, other callback invocations could be triggered because ``Discovery`` will proactively learn about all the available services and generate notifications.

 You can check the complete API details here[].